ZackAel/beginners-python/README.md

-# Welcome to The Course
+# Welcome to Beginner's Python

 If you are viewing this page on GitHub, you may want to switch to the [standalone website](https://education.wdss.io/beginners-python) for a better experience.